 This page's Search button triggers this ⇒ Python script, which in turn builds a "term site:site" site-specific search query, and passes it to a selected search provider using an HTTP redirect.
 The net effect displays results in the provider's page.
-The script uses basic CGI and its redirect is a simple technique, but this scheme leverages work already performed by search providers that have crawled the site (invited or not).
+The script uses basic CGI, and its redirect is a simple technique that leverages work already performed by search providers that have crawled the site (invited or not).
+Assorted tips:

-In light of such constraints, the privacy-respecting sites DuckDuckGo, Ixquick, and perhaps StartPage are strongly recommended for users of this page.
-Of these, DuckDuckGo seems best in terms of search results so far (often finding more than Google), and Ixquick seems a close runner-up.
+In light of such constraints, the privacy-respecting sites DuckDuckGo and StartPage are strongly recommended for users of this page.
+Of these, DuckDuckGo seems best in terms of search results so far (sometimes finding more than Google), and StartPage seems a close runner-up.
 Although other search providers can be selected above for comparison, their monetization focus makes them innately perilous, and a "use at your own risk" proposition.

 Search would ideally avoid third parties altogether, of course, but a more custom solution is currently outside this site's proprietor's schedule.
 For more on web search privacy options, see this; or try a web search...